 At its most basic level, a patent is the federal protection of an invention.
-The purpose to encourage innovation by giving the patent-holder (often the inventor) the exclusive right to make, sell, and otherwise use the invention for a limited period of time.
-There is a fair amount of controversy over how patents are acquired and used by third parties as a means of income through litigation, often through letters demanding license fees (often referred to as "patent trolls").
+Patents encourage innovation by giving the patent-holder (often the inventor) the exclusive right to make, sell, and use the invention for a limited period (typically 20 years).

 The three main types of patents are:

-- Utility Patents - These are the most common and are granted for machines, chemicals, and processes
+- Utility patents — protect machines, chemicals, and processes (most common)

-- Design Patents - These are granted with respect to a product's unique appearance or design
+- Design patents — protect a product's unique appearance or design

-- Plant Patents - These patents protect the reproduction of plant varieties through grafting or other means other than from seeds
+- Plant patents — preserve the reproduction of plant varieties through grafting or other means other than from seeds